 Make Sure Costumes Are Both Creative and Safe

 Select bright costumes.
 Decorate costumes and trick-or-treat bags with reflective tape for greater visibility.
 Make sure that shoes fit well and costumes are short enough to prevent tripping, entanglement or contact with flames.
-Since masks can sometimes obstruct a child’s vision, try non-toxic face paint and makeup.
+Since masks can sometimes obstruct children’s vision, try non-toxic face paint and makeup.
 If a sword, cane or stick is a part of your child’s costume, make sure it is not sharp or long.
-If a child falls, he or she may be easily hurt by these types of accessories.
+If children fall, they may be easily hurt by these types of accessories.

 Keep Your Family Safe While Carving Pumpkins

 Young children should leave the carving to adults.
 They can help clean the pumpkin out and draw patterns or a face with markers.
 Then the parents can do the actual cutting.
 Never use a regular kitchen knife to carve a pumpkin.
 Instead, purchase a pumpkin carving kit, which is designed to cut through pumpkin rinds and is easier to control.